bonovoxly/playbook/ansible-roles/localhost.ssh_init/README.md

 - Touches the `~/.ssh/config` file.
 - Removes previous entries out of `~/.ssh/config` by searching for text within the comments `# {{ marker_vars|default(vpc.resource_tags.Organization) }}`.
 Note that `marker_vars` can be passed into the role to override the default.
 - Adds a SSH proxy command within `# {{ marker_vars|default(vpc.resource_tags.Organization) }}`.
+- The bastion host to use is passed in to the role using the `bastion_public_dns_name` variable.
 - Removes all commented `~/.ssh/known_hosts` entries with `# {{ marker_vars|default(vpc.resource_tags.Organization) }}`
 - Gets the SSH fingerprints for all instances using `aws ec2 get-console-output`.
 - Imports the private and public IP address and fingerpints for those instances into `~/.ssh/known_hosts`.